lcbrq/magento-LCB_Vendiro/README.md

-# magento-LCB_Vendiro
+# LCB_Vendiro

-Vendiro.nl connector for your Magento store
+Vendiro.nl stock connector for your Magento store